Generating and efficiently exporting a file in a Blazor WebAssembly application

 #.NET 6: BlazorDownloadFile JS function

-Blazor now supports optimized byte-array interop, which avoids encoding and decoding byte-arrays into Base64 and facilitates a more efficient interop process.
+Blazor now supports optimized byte-array interop, which avoids encoding and decoding byte arrays into Base64, enabling a more efficient interop process.
 This applies to both Blazor Server and Blazor WebAssembly.

 JavaScript